gavinnn101/fishing_assistant/README.md

 # Introduction
+Please read everything below even if you don't think it's important.
+You'll spend much less time reading it than I did writing it.
 Please follow the below sections in order CAREFULLY and let me know if you have any questions or run into any problems.

-This is just a personal project that I'm having fun with above all else.
-I'm working on it when I feel like it, not selling it, and sharing it with friends, privately, for free.
-My goal for this project is to be able to easily run and manage a large amount of fishing bots with the least amount of manual work and not get banned.
+This is just a personal project that I'm developing for free in my spare time to use for myself and close family/friends.
+Please do not leak any of the files!
+I'm putting a lot of time into security and it all goes out the window if the bot files get flagged or a security feature is patched.

+The goal of the project is to be able to bot at scale(2+) bots at a time with high level anti-ban, high up-time(designed to run 24/7 on virtual machines), easy monitoring and maintence of all bots via website, with as little human intervention as possible.

+# Features and Roadmap
+If you think of any features you feel would be highly beneficial that aren't on either of these lists, feel free to let me know :)

+🔴 - Not yet started / paused

+🟠 - Started working on feature (will be one of the next features released)

+🟡 - Feature implemented but little to no testing (use at own risk)

+🟢 - Feature fully implemented and working

 * Security:
-* * Interception Driver - The security largely comes from using the interception driver that scans for your real keyboard/mouse and fakes the input from there instead of virtual inputs that most bots use and are typically detected. - done/implemented!
+* * Interception Driver 🟢 - The security largely comes from using the interception driver that scans for your real keyboard/mouse and fakes the input from there instead of virtual inputs that most bots use and are typically detected.
-* * Code Obfuscation - The code will by dynamically changed before each run to hopefully help against any signature checks
+* * Code Obfuscation 🔴 - The code will by dynamically changed before each run to hopefully help against any signature checks
-* * Breaks - You will be able to set up break schedules for your bots so that they will log out after (ex: 30-45 minutes) for (ex: 5-15 minutes) and then after playing for 2 hours, break for 1 hour, etc. In my experience, playtime hasn't seemed to make much of a difference in bans for me but I do plan to implement it just incase.
+* * Breaks 🔴 - You will be able to set up break schedules for your bots so that they will log out after (ex: 30-45 minutes) for (ex: 5-15 minutes) and then after playing for 2 hours, break for 1 hour, etc. In my experience, playtime hasn't seemed to make much of a difference in bans for me but I do plan to implement it just incase.
-* * AI Generated Conversations - I have access to OpenAI's GPT-3 which is an AI that can generate conversations/responses based on input.
+* * AI Generated Conversations 🔴 - I have access to OpenAI's GPT-3 which is an AI that can generate conversations/responses based on input.
 With this project largely being about running many(2+) bots at once, I plan to implement a feature where your bots will randomly have fake AI generated, WoW related(and other) conversations in guild chat or whispers to look less bot like.
-* * * This same idea could be used to respond to random players that whisper your bot but I'm leaning towards just ignoring them.
+* * * 🔴 This same idea could be used to respond to random players that whisper your bot but I'm leaning towards just ignoring them.
 To be decided...
 Can always be optional

-* Bot Management:
+* Bot Management: 🟠
 * * Managing the bots at scale will come from the next part of the project that I'm working on.
 I'm building a website where every user will be able to log into their account and manage all of their bots:
-* * You will be able to start and stop the bots at any time
+* * 🔴 You will be able to start and stop the bots at any time
-* * See real-time stats for each individual bot (run time, gold earned, fish caught, etc)
+* * 🔴 See real-time stats for each individual bot (run time, gold earned, fish caught, etc)
-* * See real-time screenshots for each individual bot
+* * 🔴 See real-time screenshots for each individual bot
-* * See real-time logs for each individual bot
+* * 🔴 See real-time logs for each individual bot
-* * Send a message in-game as your bot character from the website (respond to whispers, guild chat, etc (to implement later)
+* * 🔴 Send a message in-game as your bot character from the website (respond to whispers, guild chat, etc (to implement later)

 * General Notable Features:
-* * Auto list fish auctions (I'm not sure how this could realistically be accomplished with this type of bot unless the user had a brutosaur..
+* * 🔴 Auto list fish auctions (I'm not sure how this could realistically be accomplished with this type of bot unless the user had a brutosaur..
 I'll look into it but prob not)
-* * Accurate gold per hour earned (The only way I know how is the TSM API but it's currently unavailable.
+* * 🔴 Accurate gold per hour earned (The only way I know how is the TSM API but it's currently unavailable.
 The price of fish will have to be hard-coded until then I think..)
-* * Automatically apply fishing bait every 30 minutes - implemented and fully tested!
+* * 🟢 Automatically apply fishing bait every 30 minutes.
-* * automatically vendor trash items(bait/greys/etc)(provided you have a vendor mount like a mammoth)
+* * 🟠 automatically vendor trash items(bait/greys/etc)(provided you have a vendor mount like a mammoth).
-* * Automatically relog into the game if disconnected and resume fishing - implemented but not tested!
+* * 🟡 Automatically relog into the game if disconnected and resume fishing.
-* * Feature Enhancement: Detect if it's reset day and sleep until servers are online
+* * 🟠 Feature Enhancement: Detect if it's reset day and sleep until servers are online.

-If you think of any features you feel would be highly beneficial that aren't on either of these lists, feel free to let me know :)

 # Installing Dependencies